Jetroid/jetroid.github.io/_posts/2016-07-30-meeting-dr-jekyll.md

 The naïve approach here would be two for-loops, one for page and once layout, but what if both post and layout include the same thing?
-It would mean that that asset would be fetched twice, and in the case of javascript, would be run twice!
+It would mean that that asset would be fetched twice, and in the case of JavaScript, would be run twice!
 Obviously, we only want to loop through the set of items in page union layout;
 without duplicates.